Fall 2018 Entering Students

 MALS Core Courses

 Students are encouraged to take the first core course for their track during their first semester in the program.
 If you do not take the core courses when they are offered, you may miss them in case they are not offered next year, and this may delay the completion of your degree down the line.
-Core courses in the following tracks will not be offered in Fall 2017: Approaches to Modernity, Fashion Studies, Western Intellectual Traditions.
+In some cases, MALS core courses will be cross-listed with other programs.
+Students who would like to have these courses satisfy the core course requirement for their chosen track must register for the MALS course number.
+Core courses in the following tracks will not be offered in Fall 2018: Archaeology of the Classical, Late Antique, and Islamic Worlds; Fashion Studies; Science and Technology Studies; Sustainability Science and Education.

 The Liberal Studies Program will accept a maximum of 12 credits earned in another graduate program toward the 30 credits required for the M.A.
 Please send the following form to the Assistant Program Officer, Kathy Koutsis (email@example.com).
 Your request will be reviewed by the Executive Officer of the program.
 The following restrictions apply to these transfer credits: